ukparliament/weeknotes.data-search/2018/10/index.md

 On a similar subject, [Mike gave an excellent show and tell on the migration of data.parliament.uk to our new cloud platform](https://twitter.com/dasbarrett/status/971009968966111233).
 Proving he's not just about excellent customer service.

-Samu added content collections to the data service so articles can now be bundled up into things thing parts, chapters and sections.
+Samu added content collections to the data service so articles can now be bundled up into things like parts, chapters and sections.

 ### Search